RKO Colonial Theatre

 2 people favorited this theater

-By 1915 vaudville was replaced by “photo plays” and Keiths circuit leased the theatre and brought back vaudville.
-In 1921 the name was changed to Liberty Theatre and by 1923 the management was desperately trying to stay afloat and started showing a number of different programs like westerns and burlesque.
+On September 20, 1915 B.F.
+Keiths circuit leased the theatre and brought in vaudville when it was renamed B.F.
+Keith’s Theatre.
+On September 26, 1921 the name was changed to Liberty Theatre and it was presenting ‘Shubert Vaudeville’.
+By 1923 the management was desperately trying to stay afloat and started showing a number of different programs like westerns and burlesque.
 The theatre name was again changed to Gayety Theatre in 1923 which did little to help the struggling theatre.
 In 1924 the theatre was managed by B.F.
 Keiths and they brought back popular stage shows and movies.
 On September 22, 1928 the Colonial Theatre featured Dayton’s first “talkies” the movie “Lights of New York” drew large crowds.

 During its heyday the Colonial Theatre featured there own house chorus, the Colonialettes and band.
 Such famous acts as the Three Stooges, Jimmy Durante, Ozzy & Harriet as well as many others graced the Colonial Theatre stage.